HaploidJS/haploidjs.github.io/docs/guide/register-app.md

 [[toc]]

-You can usually register a sub-application using the `registerApp` method of a container instance, or you can register `registerApps` in bulk.
+You can usually register a sub-application using the `registerApp` method of a container instance, or you can register by `registerApps` in bulk.

 They return an _AppAPI_ object, which provides a set of properties for fine-grained access to the state of the sub-application, controlling the behavior of the sub-application, and listening to the events of the sub-application.